rahul-soshte/rs-soroban-client/docs/logging.md

-# TODO: Research and Choose a Logging Library
+# Loggin Library

+Using the [tracing library](https://docs.rs/tracing/latest/tracing/) as it is used in rs-stellar-rpc-client